A Trusted Friend in a Complicated World

 Tipping through the app while sitting in the car

-Speed is of the essence, and the more rides a driver can do in a specified time period, the more they can get paid.
+You should always tip your Uber driver, despite it being an option.
+But speed is of the essence, and the more rides a driver can do in a specified time period, the more they can get paid.
 Sometimes Uber even gives out bonuses for completing a certain number of rides during peak times, like holiday travel.
 “Sometimes customers will sit in the car to close out the ride, rate the driver and tip—some people even like to hold up their phone to me so I can see the tip—and I do always really appreciate tips, but it takes up valuable time,” says Genevieve.

 Do this instead: “I appreciate you even more when you close your tab after you get out of the car, not at the curb,” she says.
 Or follow tipping etiquette and hand cash directly to the driver for the tip, says Sokolosky.